sgchun/nps/README.md

    ...
    ```

-   **Note: Do not blindly use the above codes.
-The details will depend on system configurations.**
+   **Note: Do not blindly use the above lines.
+The details will depend on specific system configurations.**

 5. We provide job scripts to prepare training and validation cohorts for NPS.
-These scripts require [bgenix](https://bitbucket.org/gavinband/bgen/wiki/bgenix) and [QCTOOL v2](https://www.well.ox.ac.uk/~gav/qctool/).
-Please modify the job scripts (`ukbb_support/*.job`) to load **bgen** and **qctool** modules as necessary.
+These scripts require [bgen](https://bitbucket.org/gavinband/bgen/wiki/bgenix) and [qctool v2](https://www.well.ox.ac.uk/~gav/qctool/).
+You will need to either install these software or edit the job scripts (`support/*.job`) to load necessary modules.

 ## Input files for NPS
 To run NPS, you need the following set of input files:

 1. **GWAS summary statistics.** NPS supports two summary statistics formats: *MINIMAL* and *PREFORMATTED*.
+Internally, NPS uses PREFORMATTED summary statistics.
+With real data, however, we generally recommend to prepare summary statistics in the MINIMAL format and harmonize them with training genotype data using provided scripts.
+This will automatically convert the summary statistics file into the PREFORMATTED format.
+See [here](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps) for the step-by-step instruction.
-   - The summary statistics in the *MINIMAL* format can be automatically converted into the *PREFORMATTED* format and harmonized with training genotype data using provided NPS scripts (See [here](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps) for the step-by-step instruction).
-The MINIMAL format is a tab-delimited text file with the following seven or eight columns:
+   - The MINIMAL format is a tab-delimited text file with the following seven or eight columns:
      - **chr**: chromosome number.
 NPS expects only chromosomes 1-22.
      - **pos**: base position of SNP.
      - **a1** and **a2**: Alleles at each SNP in any order.
      - **effal**: effect allele.
 It should be either a1 or a2 allele.
      - **pval**: p-value of association.
      - **effbeta**: estimated *per-allele* effect size of *the effect allele*.
-For case/control GWAS, log(OR) should be used.
+For case/control GWAS, log(OR) should be used. *DO NOT pre-convert them to effect sizes relative to standardized genotypes.
+NPS will handle this automatically.*
      - **effaf**: (*Optional*) allele frequency of *effect allele* in the discovery GWAS cohort.
-If this column is provided, the effect allele frequency will be compared between GWAS data and training cohort, and markers with too discrepant allele frequencies will be filtered out.
-If this information is not available, allele frequencies of training cohort will be copied to the summary statistics file.
+If this column is provided, NPS will 1) use it to convert the **effbeta** to effect sizes relative to standardized genotypes and 2) apply an extra QC to compare allele frequency between GWAS and training cohort data.
+If this information is not available, the reference allele frequencies of training cohort will be used instead.
+Although this field is optional, we strongly recommend to use this feature if this information is directly available from a GWAS study.*
      ```
      chr	pos	a1	a2	effal	pval	effbeta	effaf
      1	569406	G	A	G	0.8494	0.05191	0.99858